11th Armored Cavalry Regiment: MT 3rd Platoon

 Third platoon consists of Ground Support Equipment repair, Service and Recovery, and the Communications / Electronics shop, which include 35C, 35E, 35F, 35N, 52C, 52D, 63B and 63J MOSs.
 This platoon is usually referred to as '3rd shift, 3rd shop', because when mission calls they often work around the clock.

-The GSE section is tasked with the mission of repairing engineer equipment.
+The GSE section is tasked with repairing engineer equipment.
 GSE repairs and returns the equipment to the NTC battlefield.

-The Communication / Electronics shop works around the clock to repair the regiment's radios.
-The special electronics devices section of the 3rd platoon tirelessly maintains NVGs for the regiment.
+The Communication / Electronics shop works to repair the regiment's radios.
+The special electronics devices section of the 3rd platoon maintains NVGs for the regiment.
 They also ensure that all chemical agent monitors and navigational satellite systems are maintained.

 The Service and Recovery section has a continuous mission of providing recovery to disabled vehicles for the post.
 They are trained to inspect a vehicle and if possible fix the vehicle on the spot so that it can continue its mission, but if that is not possible then they are trained to recover the vehicle with any available means.
 There are no manuals written on how to recover a damaged vehicle, the manuals that exist only talk about the principles of recovery and the capabilities of each recovery vehicle.
 It is only by experience on the job that the soldier decides on how a vehicle will be recovered.

 The section is composed of 91 E (Allied Trade Specialist) They are both a Welder and a machinist.
 They can manufacture a functional part from a piece of metal or they can fabricate anything within the limitation of the equipment they have.